Monitoring platform for keeping systems up and running at all times.

 Our cloud resource coverage is being extended constantly.
 Subscribe to receive updates.

-Other data points are offered, such as the average message payload size, average delay in reading messages, the TTL (Time to Live) configured for messages, etc.
+Other data points are offered, such as the average message payload size, the average delay in reading messages, the TTL (Time to Live) configured for messages, etc.

 Each resource will show information and metrics associated with its particularities.
 DynamoDB Tables, for example, will show Read and Write Capacity Units (RCU and WCU), Throttling occurrences, Global Secondary Indexes, Partition Keys, etc.